MU-Data-Science/EVA/README.md

 is to democratize genome sequence analysis so that researchers can better understand how COVID-19 affects individuals based on their genetic makeup.
 Using [CloudLab](https://cloudlab.us), researchers can perform variant analysis on genomes ***at no charge***.
+There is growing evidence that our genomes may hold the answers to fight COVID-19.
 A recent genomic-wide association study linked genes and blood type of individuals to risk of severe COVID-19
 [(NEJM '2020)](https://www.nejm.org/doi/full/10.1056/NEJMoa2020283).
 Another study from